After Cosmetic Surgery Care: Things You Should And Shouldn‚Äôt Do After Plastic Surgery

 The skilled plastic surgeons at the South Florida Center for Cosmetic Surgery do everything in their power to help ensure patients achieve the best possible aesthetic results from plastic surgery.
 However, it is important that patients do their part as well.
-This includes avoiding certain activities after cosmetic surgery, especially the first several weeks.
+This includes avoiding certain activities after cosmetic surgery, especially the first several weeks of the recovery process.
 The following are three things you should never do in the first few weeks after your cosmetic procedure.

-If you need another reason to abstain from smoking, this is it: Smoking constricts blood vessels, making it difficult for the body to deliver nutrient-rich blood to the healing tissues in your treatment area.
+If you need another reason to abstain from smoking, this is it: smoking constricts blood vessels, making it difficult for the body to deliver nutrient-rich blood to the healing tissues in your treatment area.
 It also deprives the blood of life-giving oxygen, and instead fills the blood with noxious chemicals.
-Smoking can lead to several postoperative complications, including excessive scarring and poor wound healing.
+Smoking can lead to several postoperative complications, including excessive scarring, poor wound healing, and other side effects.

 Expose Incision Sites to the Sun